doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 1. Drag and drop the "distantland" folder into the empty mod
 1. Tick the mod to enable it

+If you also followed this optional step during the [**Setup**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/SETUP.md) section, you can untick "Distant Land - Vanilla" (or whatever you named the mod) in MO2's left pane.

-Note: any time you regenerate your distant land it will automatically overwrite and replace the files in the "Distant Land - Modular" mod, assuming you leave it enabled in the left-pane.
-This means you will only have to perform the above steps *once*.
+Note: any time you regenerate your distant land it will automatically update and replace the files in the "Distant Land - Modular" mod, assuming you leave it enabled in the left-pane.
+This means you will only have to perform the above steps *once*!

 # Shaders
 Remember to set up the mod-added shaders and enable them in the MGE XE shader tool.
 (If the following shaders don't appear in your shader list, that just means you didn't install the respective mods, and these instructions can be ignored):